 Gynecomastia is commonly referred to as “man boobs” and “gyno”.
 Estimates of up to 20% of adolescent males are affected by this medical condition.
 In this condition, breast tissue develops and can enlarge into a significant mammary shape that has a feminine form.
 Affected men often have doming of the areola giving a “puffy nipple” appearance to the nipple-areola complex of the breasts.
 In most cases, the breast tissue is entirely normal and does not pose a risk to the affected individual’s physical health.
 However, the psychosocial impact necessitates this condition to be taken seriously.
 Unfortunately, many misconceptions and unproven nonsurgical treatments are promoted.
 Gynecomastia surgery has been a proven and effective method of masculinizing the chest.

 Gynecomastia – The Essentials

 During your consultation, we’ll help you to feel comfortable explaining your goals and expectations.

 Gynecomastia is also known as “man boobs” & “gyno”, occurs when a feminine contoured breast develops in a man.
 It affects up to 20% of adolescent males.

 All humans are born with hormonally sensitive mammary tissue.
 During puberty, a rise in estrogen naturally occurs in women.
 This stimulates the mammary tissue to develop into a breast form associated with feminity.
 During a woman’s life, many factors (pregnancy, age, disease) will affect the breast size, shape, symmetry, nipple, and areolar dimensions.

 Similarly, mammary tissue in males will also undergo changes during puberty.
 In general, estrogen levels are lower in males and breast development usually does not exceed beyond the pigmented skin of the areola surrounding the nipple.
-For unknown reasons, some men have continued growth of their mammary tissue into a feminine shaped breast.
+For unknown reasons, some men have continued growth of their mammary tissue into feminine-shaped breasts.